civicdata/civicdata.github.io/_posts/2017-08-28-d4d-hackathon-louisville.md

 Come represent the Ville and hack with [__Data For Democracy__](http://datafordemocracy.org/), [__Black Lives Matter Louisville__](https://www.facebook.com/blacklivesmatterlouisville/), [__Mijente__](http://mijente.net/) and [__Civic Data Alliance__](http://www.cividataalliance.org) for D4D's global hackathon at the always awesome space, LouieLab.

 This is a hackathon to confront data security issues faced by those who are targets of threats and violence from the alt-right.
 At this event, different groups will share the unique data security threats they face from the alt-right.
 As a community, we will identify ways and attempt to build solutions to counter these efforts.
+Also available - projects that focus on identifying and countering fake news distributed by alt-right.

 All skill levels are welcome, come out and get involved!

 The Hackathon will conclude with a showcase on Oct 1, 3 pm EST, when the D4D community will display and demonstrate what they built during the Hackathon, in a series of short presentations.